Comparison of the Fahrenheit, Celsius, and Kelvin scales.

-In most laboratory work, temperature is expressed in degrees Celsius, named after the 18th century Swedish astronomer Anders Celsius.
+In most laboratory work, temperature is expressed in degrees Celsius, named after the eighteenth century Swedish astronomer Anders Celsius.
 On the Celsius scale, zero is assigned to the temperature at which water freezes, and 100 is given to the boiling point of water.
 The Celsius scale is the same as the centigrade scale.

 The United States uses the Fahrenheit scale to express temperatures.
 In this scale, the value 32 is assigned to the freezing point of water and 212 to its boiling point.
 Conversion to the Fahrenheit scale from Celsius is through the formula: degrees Celsius = 5/9(degrees Fahrenheit - 32).